Stripe Webhooks: Complete Guide with Event Examples

 Actions to take:

-- Grant access to subscription features
+• Grant access to subscription features.

-- Send welcome email with account details
+• Send a welcome email with account details.

-- Set up usage tracking or limits
+• Set up usage tracking or limits.

-- Record subscription start date
+• Record the subscription start date.

 Trial Events